Eurostar

 Read real reviews from real users

-Taking a direct Eurostar train from London to Brussels
+Travelling by train from London to Brussels in under 2 hours

-The train from London to Brussels usually takes 2h 2m, but can take just 1h 53m on the fastest services.
-You'll be travelling direct on this route with Eurostar.
+On average, the train from London to Brussels takes 2 hours and 2 minutes but can take just 1 hour and 56 minutes on the fastest services.
+You'll be travelling directly on this route with Eurostar.

-You’ll arrive at Brussels-Midi station, which is well-connected to public transport with the metro, trams and buses nearby for wherever you’re heading to next.
+You’ll arrive at Brussels-Midi station, which is well-connected to public transport with the metro, trams and buses nearby for wherever you’re heading next.
+Not sure where to begin?
+Some of our favourite things to do in Brussels include:

 Why not start a search for cheap train tickets from London to Brussels with us today?
 If you want to find out more, keep reading for FAQs and money-saving tips, or keep an eye out on our European deals & discounts page for Eurostar promos.